-My first travel blog post EVER was about my desire to visit Estonia.
-It would have cost me an arm and a leg to visit in 2011.
+My first blog post EVER was about my desire to visit Estonia.
+Back in 2011, that would have cost me an arm and a leg.
 A few blog websites and 6 years later, I am finally in the capital of Estonia, Tallinn.
 Before I go into details about my trip, here is a quick itinerary:

-A 2 hour ferry will get you from Helsinki to Tallinn.
-You can purchase your ticket online at Tallink or at the port.
-Make sure to purchase your tickets earlier if possible to avoid overspending.
+I took a 2 hour ferry from Helsinki to Tallinn.
+I purchased a ticket on Tallink online but you can also purchase your ticket at the port.
 I’ve been browsing through tickets for maybe two or three days.
 I was trying to finalize my trip when suddenly, the tickets jumped from €19 to €42 one way.
-By inputting different variables in the search engine, I found a round trip day ticket for €34.
+I inputted different variables in the search engine and found a round trip day ticket for €34.
 I purchased the ticket immediately and decided to not use the return ticket.
-Below, you can see a sample of the difference between prices for the same departure time.
+Below, you can see a sample of the difference between prices for the same departure ferry.
 The top is the one way fare and the bottom is the round trip.

 You can also see the frequency the ship operates in a day from Helsinki to Tallinn.

 Ferry from Helsinki to Tallinn

 Shortly after I purchased my ticket, I received my itinerary.
 I was departing from Terminal 2 at Helsinki Port.
 As stated in my last post, make sure you verify which terminal your ferry leaves because there are 2 terminals, 700m apart.

 I went to the check in counter and presented my passport and booking number.
 The agent handed me my boarding passes and directed me to the escalator where I was to board my ship.